Richie Poulton: Awards

 In 2004, Poulton received the New Zealand Association of Scientists' Research Medal and the Health Research Council of New Zealand's Liley Medal for Excellence in Health Research.
 He was elected a fellow of the Royal Society of New Zealand in 2010, and was named a Companion of the New Zealand Order of Merit, for services to science and health research, in the 2017 Queen's Birthday Honours.
 He was named an ISI Highly Cited Researcher in 2014, 2015, 2016, and 2017.
 In 2019, he received the University of Otago's Distinguished Research Medal, while in 2022 he was appointed a distinguished professor at that university.
 In November 2022 Poulton was awarded the Royal Society Te Apārangi's Rutherford Medal, along with the Dunedin Study and team members Murray Thomson, Terrie Moffitt and Avshalom Caspi.

-Personal life

-Poulton is married to clinical psychologist Sandhya Ramrakha, with whom he has a daughter, Priyanka Poulton.

-In about February 2021, Poulton was diagnosed with salivary duct cancer.
-Despite treatment, in about May 2021, it had metastasized and is incurable.
+He was awarded the Marsden Medal in 2023 shortly before his death.